Mario-Lupo-Ciaponi/vkusiada/README.md

 - **Manage your profile**: Register or log in to create a profile, save your favorite recipes, and manage your ingredient inventory.
 - **Create and share recipes**: Share your culinary creations with the community by adding new recipes.
 - **Engage with the community**: Comment on recipes, ask questions, and connect with other food enthusiasts.

+## Live Demo

+You can find a live demo of the application [here](https://vkusiada-htfffgfrebc5ezbe.italynorth-01.azurewebsites.net/).

 ## Project Structure